rileyhales/river-route/README.md

 1. **Use fewer inflow files**: File IO operations can be relatively slow and are a probable bottleneck on HPC systems when I/O operations depend on networked drives.
 You may achieve faster results by doing a single computation covering 2 weeks instead of 14 computations covering 1 day each.
-2. **Cache routing Matrices**: The adjacency matrix and inverted I-C2@A matrix can be time consuming to compute.
+2. **Cache routing Matrices**: The adjacency matrix and inverted I-C2@A matrix can be time-consuming to compute.
 Provide paths to store them in the config file to cache them between simulations
 3. **Adjust the time step**: Using a longer time step will reduce the number of computations which takes less time to compute.
 It also requires storing fewer intermediate results in memory yielding a modest reduction in memory usage.
 A